Recognizing the Signs of Alcohol Relapse

 So, what happens if all of the warning signs were missed and relapse happens to occur?
 The first step is to reconnect with the initial recovery plan and recovery community.
 Then the next step is to make adjustments and a relapse prevention plan so those warning signs aren't missed again.

-For example, for someone that just experienced relapse, it may be a good idea to create a daily check-in routine with either a “sober friend” in recovery or an addiction specialist.
+For example, for someone that just experienced relapse, it may be a good idea to create a daily check-in routine with either a sober friend" in recovery or an addiction specialist.
 Another adjustment might be to journal before retiring to see if any of those warning signs were missed throughout the day.
 An excellent adjustment is also to connect to a safe space, where recovery is paramount.
 The Redpoint Center is one of those spaces.

 Here at the Redpoint Center, our recovery mission has never wavered.
 Our goal is to not only create a safe space for recovery at the moment but also to provide the tools to avoid relapse and safely navigate recovery in the long term.

 True sobriety and transformation are ongoing processes.
-There are also often new stresses and challenges that can inform an individual’s risk of relapse.
-It is critical to understand the signs and symptoms that may inform a person’s changing perspectives or risk of relapse, so they can then best address these situations to prevent engaging with alcohol again despite the challenges.
+There are also often new stresses and challenges that can inform an individual's risk of relapse.
+It is critical to understand the signs and symptoms that may inform a person's changing perspectives or risk of relapse, so they can then best address these situations to prevent engaging with alcohol again despite the challenges.
 The Redpoint Center is a safe space to address these challenges and create comprehensive relapse prevention strategies alongside professionals and peers for a sustainable sober future.
 If you feel like you or a loved one may be veering toward a relapse, we can help.
-For more information on addiction treatment and relapse prevention, call The Redpoint Center at (303) 710-8496.
+For more information on addiction treatment and relapse prevention, call The Redpoint Center at (303) 219-0973.

 1831 Lefthand Cir, Suite H